 Survey Area and Historical Datasets

-The US Chukchi sampling frame consists of a 2-nmi resolution grid (N = 15,736 cells or sampling units) that extends north of the Bering Strait and is bounded by the Barrow Canyon 100-m isobath to the north, US-Russia Maritime Boundary to the west, and the 10-m isobath along the Alaska coastline to the east.
+The US Chukchi Sea sampling frame consists of a 2-nmi resolution grid (N = 15,736 cells or sampling units) that extends north of the Bering Strait and is bounded by the Barrow Canyon 100-m isobath to the north, US-Russia Maritime Boundary to the west, and the 10-m isobath along the Alaska coastline to the east.

 Readers are referred to Stauffer (2004) and Deary et al. (2021) for a detailed specification of the gears used in this study.
 We will briefly introduce and identify the major differences between the two gears used.

 83-112 Eastern otter trawl (“otter trawl” hereafter): Surveys from two years, 1990 and 2012, were included in this analysis due to the consistencies in the sampling protocol.
 In 1990, 48 stations were sampled along 11 transect lines perpendicular to shore near Point Hope, Alaska (Barber et al., 1997).
-In 2012, a systematic sampling design was employed based on a 30-nmi square grid with the planned trawl stations located at the approximate center of each grid cell, resulting in a total of 73 sampling locations, 71 of which had successful tows used in the analysis.
-The mesh sizes of the wings and throat of the net were 10.2 cm in the intermediate part of the trawl and 8.9 cm in the codend.
-The codend also contained a smaller-meshed 32-mm liner for retaining smaller organisms.
+In 2012, a systematic sampling design was employed based on a 30-nmi square grid with the planned trawl stations located at the approximate center of each grid cell, resulting in a total of 73 sampling locations, 71 of which were successful and included in the analysis.
+The wings and throat sections of the trawl net have a 10.2 cm mesh size.
+The codend has a 8.9 cm mesh size and a smaller-meshed 32-mm liner for retaining smaller organisms.
 Otter trawl tows were trawled at a target speed of 3 knots for 15 minutes.
 Acoustic net mensuration sensors were used to assess trawl performance and to provide net width for calculating effort (total area swept, the product of net width and distance trawled with bottom contact).

 Plumb staff beam trawl (“beam trawl” hereafter): Surveys from three years, 2012, 2017, and 2019 were included in this analysis and used the same systematic grid as the 2012 otter trawl survey.
 In 2012, a tickler chain preceded the trawl footrope (Gunderson and Ellis, 1986; Kotwicki et al., 2017).
-Beam trawl tows from 2017 and 2019 were conducted as part of the Arctic Integrated Ecosystem Survey (IES) component of the Arctic Integrated Ecosystem Research Program (IERP).
+Beam trawl tows from 2017 and 2019 were conducted as part of the Arctic Integrated Ecosystem Survey component of the Arctic Integrated Ecosystem Research Program.
 The body of the trawl has 7-mm mesh with a 4-mm mesh at the cod end.
 In 2017 and 2019, the tickler chain was removed, and the trawl was modified with a footrope of 10.2-cm rubber discs over a steel chain as in Abookire and Rose (2005).
 In all beam trawl survey years, effort was calculated similar to the otter trawl, with a bottom contact sensor to determine distance fished by the trawl.
 Effective trawl width of the trawl was assumed to be 2.26 m in 2012 (Gunderson and Ellis, 1986; Kotwicki et al., 2017), and 2.1 m in 2017 and 2019 (Abookire and Rose, 2005).
 Beam trawl tows were trawled at a target speed of 1.5 knots for 2.9-7.5 minutes.
 Catch samples from the beam and otter trawls were identified and sorted to the lowest possible taxonomic group, weighed, and counted.
 Field identifications of a subset of age-0 gadids in 2017 and 2019 were confirmed with genetic techniques (see Wildes et al., 2022).

 Species List